-Combining storytelling with a meal to create a cultural exchange in Detroit
+She combines storytelling and a meal to create a cultural exchange in Detroit

 Storyteller Cornetta Lane developed 'Dinner for 30' to bring together her community through food and fellowship